MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/index.md

 - Store and retrieve memory with embeddings

-If you are an experienced developer, you can skip the guides and directly access the packages within your existing app using your preferred programming language.
+If you are an experienced developer, you can skip the guides and directly access the packages.

 # [C#](#tab/Csharp)